 # 5 – One Kiss Led to Another

 Just off the top spot is a song that reached number eleven on the R&B chart and number seventy-three on the Billboard Hot 100 upon its release in 1956.
 It appeared on their self titled album released in 1957.
 The Beach Boys recorded it in 1956 for their album The Beach Boys Party.
 Lieber and Stoller wrote it as well as produced it.

 At number four on this top 10 Coasters songs list is the group’s debut single released in 1956.
 It also appears on their self titled debut and reached number eight on the R&B chart.
 It has several cover versions from artists such as Manfred Mann and Bobby Short.
 It appears in the Quentin Tarantino movie “Death Proof” and “The Hangover Part 3.”

 Lieber and Stoller wrote this song with Doc Pomus and released as single together with “Searchin” in 1957.
 It topped the R&B chart and got to number eight on the Billboard 100.
 The Beatles also recorded their own version of it in 1963.
 In addition to this, there have been many other versions of it.
 One of the most famous versions of the song was the great Bad Company version released in the 1970s.

 # 2 – Charlie Brown

 Next on our top ten Drifters songs list is another big hit from 1959.
 It got to number two on the Billboard Hot 100.
-It is yet another track in the Coasters catalogue that is a much celebrated song in musical history.
-There have been over eighty covers of it in the years since its release over multiple different genres.
+It is yet another track in the Coasters catalog that is a much-celebrated song in musical history.
+There have been over eighty covers of it in the years since its release in multiple different genres.

 # 1 – Yakety Yak